contanpe/PSCI/Theory Paper.md

-Furthermore, due to the creation of axis, two new phenomena emerge: sin, the magnetic wave, and cos, the electric wave. -- TO EXPAND
+Furthermore, due to the creation of axis, two new phenomena emerge: sin, the magnetic wave, and cos, the electric wave, which are transverse.

-Todo: Explain sin and cos as the magnetic and electric field and why they are unidirectional (Longitudinal vs Transverse movement).
+The spin axis (θ∝d⋅ln⁡ɸ) generates these waves, with 137.5∘ optimizing energy distribution (phyllotaxis-like efficiency).

+    sin⁡(θ): Magnetic wave—transverse oscillation in the plenum, unidirectional due to spin axis alignment. cos⁡(θ): Electric wave—orthogonal transverse mode, coupling with magnetic waves to form electromagnetic propagation.

 ### 4. ** Chaos (Δ)**